 In this context, the project is seen as a unique example of environmental awareness accomplished after an intense investors engagement process – The City Council of Iława, environmentalists, local historians and a broad team of designers and engineers from different disciplines.
 Since the very beginning of the project it has been clear that the more subtle a design intervention is, the better for the ecosystem.
 Also, after a long process of encouragement the decision was made to change the character of the project to non-productive and natural forest, which resulted into a no-wood-harvesting policy and protection of the deadwood.

-Short office name: Landscape Architecture Lab
+Landscape Architecture: Landscape Architecture Lab

 Other designers involved in the design of landscape: Marta Tomasiak, Paulina Rduch, Grzegorz Bojda; subcontractors: Aleksandra Matyas & Tomasz Miśtura (wayfinding system), MEEKO Architekci, Piotr Kowalik (construction engineering), BT Projekt (single track), Jan Kondak (lighting), Biuro Usług Inżynierskich Concept (civil engineering)